martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

 `);
 ```
 If you choose to use conditional expressions rather than conditional statements,
-the recursive call of `fact_iter` still detects that the next instruction is
+the recursive call of `fact_iter` is still a tail call, and is handled correctly by the evaluator.
-a reset-agenda instruction.
 ``` js
 parse_and_evaluate(`
 function fact(n) {